arangodb/docs/3.7/graphs-satellite-graphs-details.md

 {% include arangoshexample.html id=examplevar script=script result=result %}

 2.)
 Creating an empty SatelliteGraph, then adding a document (vertex) collection:
-This will lead the collection `myNewInitialCol` to be the initial one.
+This will lead to the collection `myNewInitialCol` to be the initial one.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline satelliteGraphInitial3_2_cluster